 If you know your way around the kitchen and can whip up dishes that never fails at getting rave reviews, you could be on to something there my friend.

-When I think of catering I immediately think of the show Friends because Monica was a caterer and ran her business from her apartment.
-I found a clip on YouTube.
 The one where she catered a funeral and couldn’t get bring herself to collect payment from the widow.
 Enter Phoebe.
 Oh and watch Monica market her catering business at the end!

 It might sound like an expensive venture but it doesn’t have to be.
 In fact, I’ve learned if you plan it carefully, start-up costs can be anywhere from $500 to $1,000.